rism-digital/verovio-reference-book/_book/02-first-steps/00-index.md

 The first tutorial will look at how you can use Verovio to render music notation on a web page, using the pre-built JavaScript library.
 In this tutorial you will be building a small HTML page, with a minimal amount of JavaScript, to create an SVG rendering of an MEI file.
 In-depth technical expertise is not necessary, but you should be familiar with the basic principles of HTML to get the most out of this tutorial, and have access to a plain-text editor, preferably with facilities for automatically highlighting HTML and JavaScript code.
 (The [Atom](https://atom.io) editor is a good choice if you need a recommendation.)

-By the end of this tutorial, you should have a good understanding of the following:
+By the end of this tutorial, you should understand the following:

  1. How to load the Verovio JavaScript library using the `<script>` tag;
  2. How to initialize Verovio, and how to set some basic rendering options;